-Co1: Acquire skills in preparing company financial statements on accounting and inventory bases through Tally accounting software.
-CO2: Have a bird's eye view on GST system including methodology in evaluating time, place and

-- CO3: Be skillful in recording interstate and intrastate supply and return of goods and in generating various GSTR reports. - CO4: Equip oneself with skills in recording payments and generation of TDS and service tax reports.

-CO5: Demonstrate the practical knowledge on creating and printing of various payroll receipts.
+- Co1: Acquire skills in preparing company financial statements on accounting and inventory bases through Tally accounting software. - CO2: Have a bird's eye view on GST system including methodology in evaluating time, place and value of supply of goods and services, and input tax credit mechanism. - CO3: Be skillful in recording interstate and intrastate supply and return of goods and in generating various GSTR reports. - CO4: Equip oneself with skills in recording payments and generation of TDS and service tax reports. - CO5: Demonstrate the practical knowledge on creating and printing of various payroll receipts.